 If a cactus falls over or becomes unstable and shaky in its soil, it is probably dead.
 Cacti become shaky and fall over when their roots can no longer support them.

-This usually occurs as the result of root rot caused by overwatering or underwatering over a long period of time.
+This usually occurs due to root rot caused by overwatering or underwatering over a long period.

 If your cactus has fallen over or is close to doing so, your cactus is dead.